Dhruv Kazi, MD, MS

 I am a general cardiologist and a cardiovascular health economist interested in understanding and improving long-term clinical outcomes among patients with cardiovascular disease in the United States and overseas.

-My recent work has involved the evaluation of novel diagnostic approaches, medical devices, drug therapy and genetic testing, and has included the creation of discrete-time Markov modeling, as well as the use of advanced statistical techniques for large observational datasets (Medicare, Kaiser, National Inpatient Sample).
+My recent work has involved the evaluation of novel diagnostic approaches, genetic testing, medical devices, and drug therapy, and has included the use of simulation modeling and advanced statistical techniques for large observational datasets (Medicare, Kaiser, National Inpatient Sample).

 I am particularly interested in the optimization of health care expenditures to maximize societal value.
 For instance, how does one determine the “best” use for scarce resources when considering alternative diagnostic or therapeutic strategies for a given disease or a range of commonly encountered diseases?
 Rather than viewing optimization as a zero-sum game, can we develop creative ways (for instance, by exploring synergies within the system or using low-cost technologies) to enhance productivity and expand the pie?